ispeters/async_scope/asyncscope.md

 ```

 An async scope token is a non-owning handle to an async scope that behaves like a reference-to-async-scope; tokens are
-no-throw copyable and movable, and it is undefined behaviour to invoke any methods on a token that has outlived its
+no-throw copyable and movable, and it is undefined behaviour to invoke any member function on a token that has outlived its
 scope.

-The `try_associate()` method on a token attempts to create a new association with the scope; `try_associate()` returns
+The `try_associate()` member function on a token attempts to create a new association with the scope; `try_associate()` returns
 `true` when the association is successful, and it may either return `false` or throw an exception to indicate failure.
 Returning `false` will generally lead to algorithms that operate on tokens behaving as if provided a sender that
 completes immediately with `set_stopped()`, leading to rejected work being discarded as a "no-op".
 Throwing an exception
 will generally lead to that exception escaping from the calling algorithm.

-The `disassociate()` method removes a previously-established assocation with the scope. `disassociate()` must be called
+The `disassociate()` member function removes a previously-established assocation with the scope. `disassociate()` must be called
 exactly once for every call to `try_associate()` that returns `true`; it is undefined behaviour to do otherwise.

-Tokens also have a `wrap()` method that takes and returns a sender.
-The `wrap()` method gives the token an opportunity
+Tokens also have a `wrap()` member function that takes and returns a sender.
+The `wrap()` member function gives the token an opportunity
 to modify the input sender's behaviour in a scope-specific way.
 The proposed `counting_scope` uses this opportunity to
 associate the input sender with a stop token that the scope can use to request stop on all outstanding operations
 associated within the scope.